Facts and Figures

 EUROSTUDENT Reports

 EUROSTUDENT publishes several different types of reports.
-The latest reports stem from the seventh round of the project (2018-2021).
+The latest reports stem from the eighth round of the project (2021-2024).
 The Synopsis of Indicators offers a full overview of all topics and indicators, whereas the Thematic Review and Short Report are shorter publications focusing on a single topic, or fewer indicators.
 EUROSTUDENT Intelligence Briefs provide analyses on a single question of interest.

 Synopsis of Indicators